japajoe/rekt/README.md

 As anything in life, there are always ifs and buts.
 I can not guarantee this project solves your problems, and I can not guarantee it has no bugs or problems.
 In fact there must be issues that I'm either not aware of, or haven't found a solution for yet.
 Please open an issue if you find something, because only then I know people actually use this.
 I personally have used this successfully in different applications where there was a need to have an embedded programming language with a small footprint.
 I have found it reasonably fast and pretty capable.

 # News
+- 01/16/2023: Rewrote entire project.
+All entities on the stack and in registers are now considered an Object.
+This is a breaking change, old code is moved to 'legacy' branche.
-- As of 01/05/2023 it is possible to print formatted strings.
+- 01/05/2023: It is possible to print formatted strings.
 For more info on what string formatting options there are, see https://github.com/fmtlib/fmt

 # Note
 In contrary to my previous project, the instruction opcodes are case sensitive and MUST be lower case!